Can I Qualify for Disability with Vision Loss? (Updated for 2024)

 What Eye Problems Qualify for Disability?

-Each one of those eye problems are found in the SSA’s Blue Book, which are the list of medical conditions that the SSA considers a disability that can qualify for Social Security disability benefits.
+Each one of those eye problems is found in the SSA’s Blue Book, which is the list of medical conditions that the SSA considers a disability that can qualify for Social Security disability benefits.

 The Financial Costs of Vision Loss As A Disability